hekar/blog/source/_posts/2019-08-30-how-I-stopped-hopping.md

 ---
-layout: post
+layout: false
-date: 2019-08-20
+date: 2019-08-30
 title: How I Stopped Distro Hopping
 author: hkhani
 ---

 Since 2005 I had been attempting to stick to a single installation of any Linux Desktop Distribution.
 Whether it was Mandrake, Debian, Slackware, Ubuntu, Fedora, SUSE, Mepis or any one of the countless Linux distributions I was constantly switching between.
-Even Windows would periodically be installed on my computer.
+Even Windows would periodically be installed onto one of many computers.

 It took until 2017 to _finally_ stop the process of formatting and installing new distributions.
 Why did it take so long?
 Partially, I would argue that most Linux distribution releases weren't stable enough until recently.
-And there always the promise of an easy to use, yet stable and up to date distribution.
+And there'd always been the promise of an easy to use, yet stable and up to date distribution.
 But most of the blame could be placed on my usage, rather than the operating systems themselves.
 The issue was how I approached computing in general.

 ### How it started